AmbientServices/AmbientServices.Async/README.md

 In addition to these reliability and performance issues, the system default ThreadPool doesn't process tasks in first-in first-out order, resulting in starvation for many tasks, making processing largely unpredictable.
 The HighPerformanceFifoTaskScheduler provided here has none of these problems.
 My first test run pegged the CPU in less than ten seconds and kept it pegged with good system responsiveness indefinitely and low latency.
-Here is a sample of how to do this using TaskFactory.StartNew:
+Here is a sample of how to do this using the high performance task scheduler:

 ### Usage Sample
 [//]: # (HPFTS)